mkerr316/multiscale-tda-geomorphology/README.md

     * In PyCharm, go to `File > Settings > Project > Python Interpreter`.
     * Click **Add Interpreter** and select **On Docker Compose...**.
     * PyCharm will detect your `docker-compose.yml`.
 Select the **`dev`** service.
+    * Set the interpreter path to `/workspace/bin/python`, which is a repository wrapper that forwards to the environment Python inside the container.
     * PyCharm is now configured.
 When you open a `.ipynb` file, it will automatically use its "Default (Auto-start)" Jupyter server configuration to launch and manage a server inside the running `dev` container.

 ### Workflow 2: Standalone Jupyter Lab (Browser-based)